Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

     2. As a Frequent User, I want to sign up to the email Newsletter to follow the progress of The Gym.

         1. As the visitor scrolls down to the Footer section at the bottom of the page, the visitor finds an input to enter their email and a button to click to submit.
-        2. Once the SignUp! button has clicked, a modal appears confirming that the email has been submitted.
+        2. Once the Sign Up! button has clicked, a modal appears confirming that the email has been submitted.

     3. As a Frequent User, I want to contact the staff regarding any queries or issues.
         1. On the menu at the top of each page, the visitor finds the link to the contacts page.